beneaththeruins/aaaa/README.md

 I do.. uhh... stuff!!

 This part is for Ponytown.. feel free to hide behind me or cuddle, I don't mind!
 You don't have to ask first.
-I prefer others interacting first, as I'm autistic and extremely socially anxious, and although I can seem a little prickly at first, I swear I'm not!!
+I prefer others interacting first, as I'm autistic and extremely socially anxious.
+Although I can seem a little prickly at first, but please don't be afraid!
+I swear I can actually be a bit of a chatterbox!!

+I'm also an artist!
+I draw shit, so feel free to ask me about it!
+I'd be glad to rant to you about silly little guys I doodle from time to time.
+I don't consider myself a part of fandoms, but I do draw a lot of characters from my interests and special interests.

+Side note, if you ever want to rant to someone, feel free to rant to me!!
+I'm okay with it!!
+I like hearing people yap about stuff they like, and hey, new thing to check out!
 <!---
 beneaththeruins/beneaththeruins is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.